frozenex/cordova-plugin-contacts-info/README.md

 ```

 ## Using the plugin ##
-The plugin creates the object `navigator.contactsPhoneNumbers` with the methods
+The plugin creates the object `navigator.contactsInfo` with the methods

   `list(success, fail)`